uzakov/devsecops/README.md

 5. Elimination of human error
 6. Centralised control

-As can be seen earlier, HashiCorp Vault is used in this project.
+In this project I am using [HashiCorp Vault](https://www.vaultproject.io/).
 There are other solutions available from different vendors: [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Keywhiz by Square](https://github.com/square/keywhiz), [Confidant by Lyft](https://github.com/lyft/confidant).
-[Key Vault by Microsoft](https://azure.microsoft.com/en-us/services/key-vault/), [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) and others
+[Key Vault by Microsoft](https://azure.microsoft.com/en-us/services/key-vault/), [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) and others.

-[HashiCorp Vault](https://www.vaultproject.io/) is a popular tool used by many companies

 ### Common questions and answers
 1) Why tool X and not Y? - Everything shown here is for reference, in your environments different tools might suit your needs more.
 Mentioning or not mentioning any company/product does not mean my or my companies endorsement.